xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

   <img src = "https://developer.nvidia.com/blog/wp-content/uploads/2019/08/GPUDirect-Fig-1-New.png" />
 </p>

-### What is Kvikio
+### What is kvikIO

 > kvikIO is a Python library providing bindings to cuFile, which enables GPUDirectStorage (GDS).

-For Xarray, the key bit is that kvikio exposes a zarr store [`kvikio.zarr.GDSStore`](https://docs.rapids.ai/api/kvikio/stable/api.html#zarr) that does all the hard work for us.
+For Xarray, the key bit is that kvikIO exposes a zarr store [`kvikio.zarr.GDSStore`](https://docs.rapids.ai/api/kvikio/stable/api.html#zarr) that does all the hard work for us.
 Since Xarray knows how to read Zarr stores, we can adapt that to create a new storage backend that uses `kvikio`.
-And thanks to recent work funded by the Chan Zuckerberg Initiative, adding a [new backend](https://docs.xarray.dev/en/stable/internals/how-to-add-new-backend.html) is quite easy!
+And thanks to recent work funded by the Chan Zuckerberg Initiative, creating and registering a [new backend](https://docs.xarray.dev/en/stable/internals/how-to-add-new-backend.html) is quite easy!

 ## Integrating with Xarray